Last Updated on March 10, 2021 by Julia Wilson

 Surgery and or chemotherapy/radiation therapy to kill or shrink the tumour and any remaining cancer cells.

-Aggressive nutritional support which involves feeding a high calorie, high protein diet and if necessary, a feeding tube.
+Aggressive nutritional support involves feeding a high calorie, high protein diet and if necessary, a feeding tube.

 Supportive care while the cat mounts his own immune response.
 This will include nutritional support and fluid therapy.